Rhythm of Love (Kylie Minogue album): Sessions with SAW

 Rhythm of Love was influenced by Minogue's romantic relationship with Michael Hutchence, as well as Madonna's 1989 album Like a Prayer.

 Dissatisfied with her limited creative input on her first two albums, Minogue strategised with her manager Terry Blamey and her Australian label Mushroom Records to force a change in her relationship with SAW.
 Pete Waterman deflected Kylie's request for writing input on her SAW-produced tracks by scheduling a writing session with PWL B-team Phil Harding and Ian Curnow, which produced the track "I Am the One for You", which remained unreleased for several years.
 With Kylie deciding to collaborate with US producers on the new record, this move pressured SAW into conceding the singer creative input, and they gave her veto on mixes, which she used.

-As alternative rock and techno entered the musical mainstream, SAW struggled to find their audience.
-They became more aware of their gay following, who still embraced the trio's pop output.
-According to Mike Stock, their "pure pop songs about love, life, and feelings" had strong appeal for women and some men, including gay men.
-The trio also acknowledged Minogue's evolving public image and discussed how to change the musical and lyrical emphasis for her next album.
-They decided to subtly move on from Minogue's previous material to avoid alienating her fans.

 Rhythm of Love was recorded in early-to-mid 1990.
 Minogue started recording for the album in March, after finishing the Australian leg of the Enjoy Yourself Tour.
 The first three songs recorded at the PWL Studios, London were "Better the Devil You Know", "What Do I Have To Do", and "Things Can Only Get Better"; the former song was recorded within three hours.
 Once the tour ended in May, she finished four other tracks with SAW in late July: "Step Back in Time", "Secrets", "Always Find the Time", and "Shocked".
-For the album, SAW tried to adopt a more appropriate approach for the current music market.
-Matt Aitken stated they took many cues from techno music and felt "pure pop [songs] had run its course" at the time.
+As alternative rock and techno entered the musical mainstream, SAW tried to adopt a more appropriate approach for the current music market,Matt Aitken stated they took many cues from techno music and felt "pure pop had run its course" at the time.
 Due to Pete Waterman's background as a disc jockey in gay clubs, Pete Waterman Limited (PWL) co-owner David Howells thought making more club-oriented songs for Minogue was unavoidable.
 Meanwhile, Stock was not familiar with club music and felt isolated in many respects.
 SAW also had to update their rhythm tracks to match the popular Roland TR-909 sound.
 "We struggled to make it sound more like what everybody else was doing at the time, but we got there in the end", said Aitken of creating the sound.
+The trio also acknowledged Minogue's evolving public image and discussed how to change the musical and lyrical emphasis for her next album.
+They decided to subtly move on from Minogue's previous material to avoid alienating her fans.